jpl-vipre/vipre-data/README.md

 > PyInstaller requires a framework build of Python; if you do not have this (PyInstaller will emit
 > errors), you can build it with `pyenv`.
 Make sure you are running the latest version of `pyenv` or
-> you ay run into build errors similar
+> you may run into build errors similar
 > to [Issue #12](https://github.jpl.nasa.gov/VIPRE/vipre-data/issues/12)

 <details>